jcai8649/TOP-Library/README.md

+# TOP-Library
-A simple library app that allows you add, delete and keep track of your favorite books.
+A simple library app that allows you add, delete and keep track of your favorite books with local storage.